sjc042/Computer-Vision-Proeject/README.md

 Increase the frame rate of a video source by a factor of ~2, i.e. interpolate a video sequence of 30 frames/sec to 59 frame/sec.

 ### Algorithm:
-Use Farneback Optical Flow to generate an artificial frame by using the two consecutive real frames from the original video sequence.
+Use Lucas Kanade and Farneback Optical Flow to generate artificial frames by using the two consecutive real frames from the original video sequence.

 ### Data:
 Got a free video from pexels.com/videos and down sampled the sequence of 60 frames/sec to 30 frames/sec by taking every other frame